lspitzner/iridium/README.md

 iridium is a fancy wrapper around `cabal upload`.
 It aims to automate several typical steps when releasing a new package version to hackage.

+Iridium does all testing locally, in contrast to e.g. github's travis.
+This makes it easier to keep your published history free of commits that fail any tests (without squashing or separate branches).

 Steps currently include:

 - Compilation and running tests using multiple compiler versions.